home-assistant/home-assistant.io/source/_integrations/synology.markdown

 <div class='note warning'>

 This integration is deprecated.
 Please use the [Synology DSM](/integrations/synology_dsm/) integration instead.
+This integration will be removed in version 0.118.0.

 </div>